 - Keeping the child’s bedroom cool, dark, and quiet

-- Ensuring the child is comfortable in their bed, particularly when it comes to the texture of the bedding, the temperature of the room, and ambient noise
+- Ensuring the child is comfortable in their bed (see the best mattresses for kids), particularly when it comes to the texture of the bedding, the temperature of the room, and ambient noise

 - Establishing a regular bedtime routine